-Locations within parks are available Friday, Saturday, and Sunday during regular park hours.
+Locations within parks are available Friday, Saturday, and Sunday during regular park hours, except for Lynn Canyon which will only be available on Mondays.
 We may consider other times if there is a specific event you want to work, or as requested by approved event organizers.

 Select a location marker on the map to view an image showing the specific area that food trucks will be allowed.

-Approved locations: Bridgman Park, Lions Gate Plaza, Inter River Park, Maplewood Farm, Lynn Valley Park, Parkgate Park
+Approved locations: Bridgman Park, Lions Gate Plaza, Inter River Park, Lynn Canyon Park, Lynn Valley Park, Maplewood Farm, Parkgate Park

-Excluded locations: Cates Park, Deep Cove Village, Edgemont Village, Lynn Canyon Park
+Excluded locations: Cates Park, Deep Cove Village, Edgemont Village

 More details about locations

-No electrical, water, or sanitary services will be provided at these locations, and you can not use District garbage or recycling containers.
+No electrical, water, or sanitary services will be provided at these locations, and you can not use District garbage or recycling containers, unless otherwise stated.

 You are required to do daily clean up within a 10 metre radius of your food truck or cart, and your garbage and waste must be recycled or disposed of off site.
 Disposing of liquid waste in District drains or bodies of water is prohibited.